 I popped into the Inland Steel Building on the way to our Historic Chicago Walking Bar Tour.
 Was a little bummed to not see the original interior, which is partly what was so exciting about this modernist building.
 Yes, it looks like the interior of a parking garage.
 The uninterrupted interior space of this building was revolutionary.

 Chicago Motor Club

 Have always wanted to go inside the Motor Club Building!
 This Art Deco skyscraper has been looking for a buyer for years and it’s completely trapped in time.
 So strange to step back decades just a few blocks from Michigan Avenue.
+It’s the kind of period piece we love exploring on the Chicago Architecture Walking Tour for Design Lovers.
 The silvery draperies probably haven’t been replaced in close to a century.